Tornadoes in three states: Colorado, Wyoming and Nebraska: June 12, 2017

 A nice mammatus display spread out to the west here:

-I headed south to Sidney for the night, ending the day and the chase at 11PM central time.
+I headed south to Sidney for the night, ending the day and the expedition at 11PM central time.

 After I returned home from the trip, I cut a few of the Colorado baseball-sized hailstones open and shot some backlit close-up images: